Rethinking Gaussian Trajectory Predictors: Calibrated Uncertainty for Safe Planning: Related Work

 Predicting human trajectories is a fundamental requirement for autonomous planning in environments shared with pedestrians.
 Evidently, a considerable portion of the trajectory prediction research focuses on predicting pedestrian motion in pedestrian-vehicle mixed environments~\cite{golchoubian2023pedestrian}.
 While many approaches only incorporate the predicted trajectories into the planning framework~\cite{li2020socially, le2024social, chen2023social, katyal2020intent}, an increasing number of studies also consider the uncertainty associated with these predictions~\cite{golchoubian2024uncertainty, dixit2023adaptive, lindemann2023safe}.

 In uncertainty-aware planning, it is common to associate each predicted trajectory point with a spatial region that is expected to contain the true future position with a specified probability.
 For probabilistic trajectory predictors, such as bivariate Gaussian models, these regions correspond to confidence levels defined by the predicted mean and covariance.
 The effectiveness of this representation therefore depends on the quality of the model prediction as miscalibrated confidence levels can lead to misleading uncertainty regions and adversely affect downstream planning.
 Prior work, such as~\cite{golchoubian2024uncertainty, mohamed2022social}, has highlighted that degradation in the confidence levels of bivariate Gaussian predictors harm the planner as the predicted uncertainty regions collapse to near-point estimates and fail to capture the ground truth.

 To overcome this issue, some recent works~\cite{huang2025interaction, lindemann2023safe, muthali2023multi, dixit2023adaptive} adopt a post-processing approach based on conformal prediction~\cite{shafer2008tutorial} to construct circular uncertainty regions around predicted trajectory points~\cite{tumu2024multi,cleaveland2024conformal} and have shown promising results when the uncertainty regions are integrated into planning frameworks.
 However, a key limitation of conformal prediction is its reliance on sufficiently large datasets that can be partitioned into separate training, calibration, and test sets, which is often impractical with real-world trajectory datasets.
 More fundamentally, post-hoc calibration does not improve the quality of the predicted uncertainty regions.
 Instead, greater benefit can be achieved by employing trajectory predictors that inherently produce well-calibrated uncertainty regions.
-This observation motivates our work, which focuses on enforcing uncertainty reliability directly during training, enabling Gaussian trajectory predictors to provide trustworthy confidence regions without requiring post-processing calibration.
+This observation motivates our work, which focuses on enforcing uncertainty reliability directly during training, enabling Gaussian trajectory predictors to provide trustworthy confidence regions without requiring post-processing.